maitrinh62235/maitrinhportfolio/README.md

 ## 👋 About Me

 Hello!
-I’m **Trinh Nguyen Mai**, a **data analyst** who thrives at the intersection of business understanding and technical expertise.
-I am currently a final-year student at the **University of Economics and Laws (VNU-HCM)**, pursuing a **Bachelor’s degree in Management of Information Systems**, expected to graduate in **May 2025**.
+I’m **Trinh Nguyen Mai**, a **data analyst** who thrives at the intersection of business insight and technical expertise.
+I am currently a final-year student at the **University of Economics and Laws (VNU-HCM)**, pursuing a **Bachelor’s degree in Management of Information Systems**, with an expected graduation date of **May 2025**.

-I specialize in building **data-driven solutions** that improve decision-making and business performance.
-With hands-on experience using **Power BI, SQL, Python, and R**, I design robust dashboards, optimize data pipelines, and develop machine learning models that uncover actionable insights.
+I specialize in building **data-driven solutions** to enhance decision-making and business performance.
+With hands-on experience using **Power BI, SQL, Python, and R**, I design intuitive dashboards, optimize data pipelines, and develop machine learning models that uncover actionable insights.

-As someone who's passionate about **problem-solving, automation, and continuous learning**, I’ve worked in cross-functional teams to support product optimization, fraud detection, and performance tracking.
-My goal is to contribute to high-impact analytics teams—like at MoMo or other tech-forward companies—by combining analytical rigor with a user-focused mindset.
+Passionate about **problem-solving**, **automation**, and **continuous learning**, I have worked in cross-functional teams supporting product optimization, fraud detection, and performance tracking.
+My goal is to contribute to high-impact analytics teams, like those at **MoMo** or other tech-forward companies, by blending analytical rigor with a user-focused mindset.

 ---